 Here’s the deal: just like everyone else, we have good days and we have bad days.
 Just because we struggle with a chronic condition doesn’t mean we don’t deserve moments of happiness and wellness; it doesn’t mean that we can’t look good and even dress ourselves up every once in a while; it doesn’t mean that we don’t deserve a break from the challenges of our lives, just like everyone else.

-My most recent piece on Creaky Joints is all about escaping the expectation that I should look as miserable as I feel.
+A piece I wrote for Creaky Joints a few years ago is all about escaping the expectation that I should look as miserable as I feel.
 I prefer to empower myself against disease, not surrender to it.
 And in spite of what the world presumes I hope we all have moments of joy and achievement, that we can live life on our terms and one day change the view of chronic illness.